CASA LAS VEGAS

 The mission of the Court Appointed Special Advocate (CASA) program is to support and promote court-appointed volunteer advocacy for abused and neglected children so that they can thrive in a safe, permanent home.

-To reach this goal, the CASA program recruits, screens, trains and supervises volunteers who play a critical role in providing a voice for children in the courtroom and representing their best interest.
+To achieve this mission, the CASA program recruits, screens, trains and supervises volunteers, who are appointed by a Judge to represent the best interest of abused and neglected children.
 Our highly trained, court-appointed volunteers are responsible for making recommendations to the court about the safety, permanence and well-being of their assigned child(ren).